SichangHe/JSphere/eval_trick.md

 - [x] `return` statements cannot return from inside `eval`.

-    We wrap every `eval` in an immediately invoked function expression (IIFE) so that the `return`s are valid.
+    For each `eval` block that contains `return` statements not in nested functions or classes, we wrap it in an immediately invoked function expression (IIFE) so that the `return`s are valid.
     We call the IIFE with `.call(this)` to preserve `this`.
     We then check the return value of `eval` and return early it if it is not `undefined`.